 (1) HRSD added additional service areas in the counties of Isle of Wight and Surry during the year ended June 30, 2017 and the Eastern Shore of Virginia during the year ended June 30, 2021.

-(2) The Chesapeake-Elizabeth Treatment Plant was closed on Decmber 31, 2021 but included in this year's count.
-Wastewater from the area is now handled by the Atlantic Treatment Plant.
+(2) The Chesapeake-Elizabeth Treatment Plant was closed on December 31, 2021.
+Wastewater from the area was redirected to the Atlantic Treatment Plant.